thabomosenthal/notaquote/README.md

 # notaquote

-1. reading is a lost art on tweet
+1. reading is a lost art on twitter